SuperheroesValley/SuperHeroesWiki/content/performing/surviveinternship.md

  - **Pro actively send out the daily/weekly progress** to your manager/mentor, especially at the beginning.
  - Over Communicate, if you are communicating too much they will tell you.
  - When you present yourself to others, tell them that you are an intern, otherwise people do not know.
- - As an intern no one will ever tell you "no", take advantage of this but ask questions clearly, as we will explain below.
+ - As an intern no one will ever tell you "no", take advantage of this but ask questions clearly, as we will explain in the section below.
  - Attend the events and meetings organized by HRs for interns.
-We know they can be very cringy and seem a waste of time, but it's a good way to meet other interns.
+We know they can be very cringy and look like a waste of time, but it's a good way to meet other interns (and extract information from them later).
  - Socialize: Invite other interns for lunch, afterhours, hangout, … Don't worry if they tell you no, they are just a bunch of lonely lazy nerds in a new city, insist and eventually they will tell you yes and with some of them you will construct tactical relationships.
- - Be aware that in big tech most of the employees are too empathetic, when you ask for feedback they will avoid giving you negative feedback, they will tell you "you are doing fine", so you should ask for detailed feedback and often, until issues will emerge.
+ - Be aware that in big tech most of the employees are too empathetic with interns, when you ask for feedback they will avoid giving you negative feedback, they will tell you "_you are doing fine_", so you should ask for detailed feedback and often, until issues will emerge.
    - **Every couple of weeks ask both your mentor and your manager the following**: "_How I'm doing relative to your expectation of where I should be at this point in the internship?_", show them what you have done.
-   - Every 2 weeks coils seem too often, but actually most of the time you might not have made much progress in 2 weeks, and some 1o1s with your manager and mentor might get canceled, so you will end up more realistically having feedback once a month.
+   - Every 2 weeks might seem too frequent, but actually most of the time you might not have made much progress in 2 weeks, and some 1o1s with your manager and mentor might get canceled (they are busy, in vacation,...), so you will end up more realistically having feedback once a month.
+   - Every now and then ask to team members specific feedbacks, for example: "_how did I've handled this meeting, what could I've done better?_"

 ## How to ask questions
 Before asking questions in a slack channel, internal stack overflow or to someone, do this: